Syntax and Semantics of Linear Dependent Types: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We hope to have convinced the reader that linear dependent types fit very naturally in the landscape of existing type theories and that they admit a rich theory rather than being limited to the specific examples that had been considered so far.
-There is a larger story connecting these examples!
+We hope to have convinced the reader that linear dependent types fit naturally into the landscape of existing type theories and that they admit a rich theory rather than being limited to the specific examples that had been considered so far.
+There is a larger story connecting these examples.

-On a syntactic level our system is a very natural blend between (intuitionistic) dependent type theory and dual intuitionistic linear logic.
+On a syntactic level, our system is a natural blend of (intuitionistic) dependent type theory and dual intuitionistic linear logic.
 On a semantic level, if one starts with the right notion of model for dependent types, the linear generalisation is obtained through the usual philosophy of passing from Cartesian to symmetric monoidal structures.
-The resulting notion of a model forms a natural blend between comprehension categories, modelling DTT, and linear-non-linear models, modelling DILL.
+The resulting notion of a model forms a natural blend of comprehension categories, modelling DTT, and linear-non-linear models, modelling DILL.

-It is very pleasing to see that all the syntactically natural rules for type formers are equivalent to their semantic counterparts that would be expected based on the traditions of categorical logic of dependent types and linear types.
+It is pleasing to see that all the syntactically natural rules for type formers are equivalent to the semantic counterparts expected from the traditions of categorical logic for dependent and linear types.
 In particular, from the point of view of logic, it is interesting to see that the categorical semantics seems to have a preference for multiplicative quantifiers.

-Finally, have shown that, as in the intuitionistic case, we can represent infinitary (additive) disjunctions and conjunctions in linear type theory, through cofree $\Sigma$- and $\Pi$-types, indexed over $\mathrm{Set}$.
-In particular, this construction exhibits a family of non-trivial truly linear models of dependent types, providing an essential reality check for our system.\\ \\ Despite what might be expected from this paper, much of this work has been very semantically motivated, by specific models.
+Finally, we have shown that, as in the intuitionistic case, we can represent infinitary (additive) disjunctions and conjunctions in linear type theory, through cofree $\Sigma$- and $\Pi$-types, indexed over $\mathrm{Set}$.
+In particular, this construction exhibits a family of non-trivial, truly linear models of dependent types, providing an essential reality check for our system.\\ \\ Despite what this paper might suggest, much of this work has been motivated by semantics, and specifically by models.
 In joint work with Samson Abramsky, a model of linear dependent types with comprehension has been constructed in a category of coherence spaces.
 Apart from the usual type constructors from linear logic, it also supports $\Sigma$-, $\Pi$-, and $\mathrm{Id}$-types.
 A detailed account of this model will be made available soon.